shailesh1729/ecg-codec/docs/codec_b/architecture.md

 However, doing so would require us to transmit the empirical probabilities as side information.
 This may be expensive.
-We can estimate the improvement in compression overhead by use of the quantized Gaussian approximation.
+We can estimate the improvement in compression overhead by the use of the quantized Gaussian approximation.
 Let $\PP$ denote the empirical probability distribution of data and let $\QQ$ denote the corresponding quantized Gaussian distribution.
 Bamler in {cite}`bamler2022constriction`